Do you know what you're really paying for in the cloud?

 How to optimize cloud cost?

-Because we optimized spending for almost all of our infrastructure clients, we share with you some useful tips:
+Since we optimize spending for almost all of our infrastructure clients, we share with you some useful tips:

 1. Use billing and cost monitoring tools